Simon Wellings (alias)

 The voice-mail recording

-It became immediately apparent to Taylor and others that they had a police spy in their circles, but they initially struggled to identify the voice on the recording.
-Taylor played the recording to quite a few different people, including Simon Wellings, but nobody could recognise the voice.
+It became immediately apparent to Taylor and others there was a police spy in their circles, but initially they struggled to identify the voice on the recording.
+Taylor played the recording to quite a few different people, including Simon Wellings, but nobody recognised the voice.

-In August 2005, Guy Taylor was working in the GR office and listening to music when Simon Wellings rang through to ask about an upcoming meeting for a protest working group.
+In August 2004, Guy Taylor was working in the GR office and listening to music when Simon Wellings rang to ask about an upcoming meeting for a protest working group.
 Guy muted the music and spoke to Wellings.
-After the phone call, he put the music back on, but it had progressed to playing the recording of the voice-mail message, and which Guy had put on the same device.
-It was then that the penny dropped for Guy - the person on the recording was Wellings.
-He re-played the message others in the group, and they agreed this time: that it was Simon's voice in the recording.
+After the phone call, he put the music back on, but it had progressed to playing the recording of the voice-mail message, which Guy had put on the same device.
+It was at that point the realisation dawned - the person on the recording was Wellings.
+He re-played the message others in the group, and they agreed this time: it was Simon's voice in the recording.

 The meeting that Wellings had rang about went ahead.
 It was a Friday evening in August, at 7pm on the 5th Floor of the Royal Festival Hall.
-Wellings turned up to find six people from Globalise Resistance waiting for him; he was the last to arrive.
-He was greeted with the statement: 'Simon, you've been rumbled, fuck off.'
+Wellings turned up to find six people from Globalise Resistance waiting for him.
+He was the last to arrive and was greeted with the statement: 'Simon, you've been rumbled, fuck off.'

 According to Taylor, Wellings started sweating and became panicky.
 He told them it was a mistake.
 They said he could hear the recording, but as his Discman was out of batteries, he asked if he could go and buy new ones.
 To their surprise he came back; he then cried and 'laid it on some more'.
-However, he was told the phrases used by the speaker in the recording were all ones he used.
-He was told he could no longer be trusted.
+However, he was told the phrases used by the speaker in the recording were all ones he used and that he could no longer be trusted.

 Afterwards people were shaken and emotional.
 Others refused to believe that he had been spying on them.
 As there were fears they had been mistaken, the group did not pursue it other than to tell people in other campaigns that might have been affected, such as Palestine Solidarity Committee and the Campaign Against Climate Change.
-Afterwards, they would continue to keep an eye out for him in case he turned up elsewhere, but they didn't want to inflame paranoia or be accused of being irresponsible at the time.
+They would continue to keep an eye out for him in case he turned up elsewhere, but at the time were wary of inflaming paranoia or be accused of being irresponsible.